The Core-Cusp Problem in Cold Dark Matter Halos and Supernova Feedback: Effects of Oscillation: Conclusion

-We have studied the dynamical response of DM halos to recurring changes of the gravitational potential of the interstellar gas around the center of the DM halos.
-The resonance model between particles and the oscillating external potential is proposed to understand the physical mechanism of the cusp-core transition of DM halos.
-It is found that the collisionless system effectively gains the kinetic energy from the energy transfer driven by the resonance between DM particles and density waves induced by the oscillation of the gravitational potential of the interstellar gas.
-The condition for the cusp-core transition is that the oscillation period of the baryon potential should be approximately the same as the local dynamical time.
-In other words, the resonance condition at $r$ is represented by $t_{\rm d}(r_{\rm core}) = T$ and the overtone modes are also in the resonant states.
-In addition, the core radius of the DM halo after the cusp-core transition driven by the resonance between particles and the density waves is shown using the conventional mass-density profile of DM halos, which is predicted by the cosmological structure formation models.
-Moreover, we verified our analytical model using $N$-body simulations and the simulation results nicely confirm our resonance model.
-Therefore, we conclude that the resonance between the DM particles and the oscillation of the baryon potential plays a key role in the cusp-core problem of DM halos.
+We have studied the dynamical response of DM halos to recurring changes in the gravitational potential of the interstellar gas near the centers of the DM halos.
+A resonance model between the DM particles and density waves excited by the oscillating external potential is proposed to understand the physical mechanism of the cusp-core transition of DM halos.
+We determine that the collisionless system effectively gains kinetic energy from the energy transfer driven by the resonance between the DM particles and the density waves induced by the oscillation of the gravitational potential of the interstellar gas.
+The condition for the cusp-core transition is such that the oscillation period of the baryon potential is the same as the local dynamical time.
+That is, the resonance condition at a given radius, $r$, is represented by $t_{\rm d}(r_{\rm core}) = T$, and the overtone modes are in the resonant states.
+In addition, the core radius of the DM halo after the cusp--core transition driven by the resonance is shown using the conventional mass density profile of DM halos, which is predicted by the cosmological structure formation models.
+Moreover, we verify our analytical model by using $N$-body simulations, whose results validate our resonance model.
+Therefore, we conclude that the energy interchange between the DM particles and the oscillation of the baryon potential driven by the resonance mechanism plays a key role in solving the core--cusp problem of DM halos.

-Pontzen \& Governato (2012) have a similar approach to understand how recurring potential flatten out the cusp of DM halos.
-They have studied about two limited cases in which potential changes instantaneously or adiabatically, and found that most particles in the system gain energy when potential change occurs instantaneously, and systems expand.
-As seen from above, our resonance model gives broad understanding of the fundamental physical mechanism of the cusp-core transition of DM halos.
-In addition, the model is able to predict the core scale quite precisely.